Matteo Abbate

-Matteo Abbate (born 21 August 1983) is a former Italian footballer defender.
+Matteo Abbate (born 21 August 1983) is an Italian football coach and former defender.

-Career
+Playing career

-He started his career at Piacenza.
+Abbate started his career at Piacenza.

-In 2010 Abbate joined Hellas Verona F.C. in 2-year contract.
+In 2010, Abbate joined Hellas Verona F.C. in 2-year contract.
 The contract later extended.

 In January 2013 he was signed by Pro Vercelli.
 On 13 August 2013 Abbate joined Cremonese.

 On 11 August 2016 Abbate re-joined Piacenza.

+Coaching career

+In 2018, Abbate was appointed assistant coach of Stefano Rossini at Serie D club Vigor Carpaneto.
+He successively joined Monza as a youth coach in 2019.

+In 2021, Alessandria appointed him their under-19 youth coach.
+In 2022, Abbate signed for Piacenza as a youth coach and was successively promoted to head coach in February 2023, failing to save the club from relegation.

+On 6 June 2023, Abbate signed for Serie C club Pergolettese.
+He was sacked on 15 February 2024 following a negative string of results.